Bond in Motion

 Johnny Hallyday l'Exposition

-Throughout 2000m2 of converted space, visitors will be immersed in an interactive retrospective of the star’s life; from his teenage bedroom to his Marnes-la-Coquette office rebuilt as an exact replica, to his life in America and Saint Barth, his final resting place.
+Throughout 3000m2 of converted space, visitors will be immersed in an interactive retrospective of the star’s life; from his teenage bedroom to his Marnes-la-Coquette office, to his life in America and Saint Barth, his final resting place.

 Spanning over four decades, the exhibit “Johnny Hallyday.
 L’Exposition” will be punctuated with musical, scenic and personal memories, allowing visitors to relive Johnny Hallyday’s career, thanks to exceptional staging experiences, in a unique and fully immersive experience.